MicrosoftDocs/sdk-api/sdk-api-src/content/shlwapi/ne-shlwapi-assocstr.md

 ### -field ASSOCSTR_PROGID

+<b>Introduced in Windows 10</b>.
 The ProgID provided by the app associated with the file type or URI scheme.
 This if configured by users in their default program settings.

 ### -field ASSOCSTR_APPID

+<b>Introduced in Windows 10</b>.
 The AppUserModelID of the app associated with the file type or URI scheme.
 This is configured by users in their default program settings.

 ### -field ASSOCSTR_APPPUBLISHER

+<b>Introduced in Windows 10</b>.
 The publisher of the app associated with the file type or URI scheme.
 This is configured by users in their default program settings.

 ### -field ASSOCSTR_APPICONREFERENCE

+<b>Introduced in Windows 10</b>.
 The icon reference of the app associated with the file type or URI scheme.
 This is configured by users in their default program settings.

 ### -field ASSOCSTR_MAX